danielj314/joio-entertainment/docs/TESTING.md

 * This was resolved by adding a piece of code that checked the "product quantity available" field in the product form and compared it with the number of the product that was trying to be added to the bag.

 * Now, if the number of products in the bag become higher than that which were available, the user gets a pop-up message that notifies them that they are attempting to add too high a quantity and tells them how many are actually available on that day.

+### homepage not rendering on live site

+* Discovered that the 500 error was being caused by a piece of code related to the reviews section that had been placed inside the views.py file of the home app.

+* once deleted the hompage rendered correctly

 ## Unresolved